MikeLockz/el-dorado-tanstack/docs/02 — System Architecture Overview.md

 # 1. Purpose

-This document describes the overall system architecture of the multiplayer trick-taking card game, including its major components, boundaries, deployment model, communication flows, and cross-cutting concerns.
-It is the “map” engineers consult to understand how the system fits together at a high level.
+This document describes the overall system architecture of **El Dorado**, the multiplayer trick-taking card game, including its major components, boundaries, deployment model, communication flows, and cross-cutting concerns.
+It is the "map" engineers consult to understand how the system fits together at a high level.

 ---